 Park Plaza Nuremberg is a popular high end choice for staying in Nuremberg.
 It offers elegant downtown rooms & suites, a chic restaurant and a 24/7 gym.
 It’s also handy for travelers arriving by train as it’s right across the street from Nuremberg Central Station.

-Jugendherberge Nürnberg is packed with character and history for budget travelers.
-It’s housed in 500 year old Kaiserburg Castle.
 How often do you get to stay in a castle?
 And how often do you get to stay in a castle if you’re on a tight budget?
+Jugendherberge Nürnberg is a hostel packed with character and history for budget travelers, within Kaiserburg Castle, that dates to the 1100’s.
 Kaiserberg Castle offers great views of Nuremberg’s old town.
-And the rooms at Jugendherberge Nuremberg are clean and comfortable.
+Rooms at Jugendherberge Nuremberg are clean and comfortable, as one should expect from a castle.

 What Time of the Year Should You Visit Nuremberg?